ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 {: #does-my-iso-template-need-to-be-in-the-same-data-center-as-my-virtual-server-to-complete-a-boot-from-image-}
 {: faq}

 Yes, ISO templates must be in the same data center as a virtual server to boot from the image.
-If the ISO template isn't in the same data center, the ISO template must be copied to the appropriate data center to complete the action.
+If the ISO template isn't in the same data center, the ISO template must be copied to the appropriate data center.
 If this situation occurs, a warning appears about the transaction.
-When an ISO template is copied to a different data center, a small fee is charged to the account in the same manner that fees are applied for copying other types of image templates.
+When an ISO template is copied to a different data center, a small fee is charged to the account as they are for copying other types of image templates.

 ## What is the difference between physical data and volume size?
 {: #what-is-the-difference-between-physical-data-and-volume-size-}